Consensys/doc.tessera/docs/Reference/SampleConfiguration.md

 ## `mode`

-Set the `mode` to `orion` to use Tessera as the privacy manager for [Hyperledger Besu].
+Set the `mode` to `orion` to use Tessera as the privacy manager when using [Hyperledger Besu] in non-GoQuorum mode.

-Enabling this mode [changes Tessera’s behaviour] to be compatible with Besu.
+Enabling this mode [changes Tessera’s behaviour].

 This property is optional.